johannes-mueller/lumio/README.md

 * The SPIs of the RP-2040 are said to deal with 5V quite well and as it turns out I have not experienced logic voltage issues – well maybe some small ones.

+The LED strips are made of APA102 leds.
+They work quite well with the SPI busses of the RP-2040.
+The APA102s are so called 4-wire addressable leds.
+Two wires are for power supply and ground.
+The third for the signal clock and the fourth for the signal.
+On crucial point that I learned is that the signal clock is not global but each LED regenerates the clock signal so that id does not degenerate down the strip.
+That is why there are two wires from the top of each strip back to the bottom.

 ## Programming